hypre-space/hypredrive/docs/usrman-src/interfaces.rst

 Interfaces
 ==========

-Hypredrive can be used through several entry points:
+`hypredrive` has several entry points:

 - The ``hypredrive-cli`` driver reads YAML input files and matrix/RHS data from disk.
 - The C library API exposes ``HYPREDRV_t`` handles for applications that already manage